 What do you need to do to improve the cyber resilience of your business?
 First, you need to assess the vulnerability of all your business processes to a breakdown of your IT systems whether due to an external attack or a natural disaster.
 It’s likely that every process of your business relies in some way on your IT system.
 Next, every department needs to think through the risks it faces were the IT system to be unavailable.
 Then, once those risks are identified, the question of how to mitigate those risks need to be answered and acted on.

 Who should be responsible for the cyber resilience of the business?
 Everyone in the business is responsible to make the business cyber resilient by employing the tactics of cybersecurity.
-Since this should be a part of the overall risk management strategy of the business, the responsibility lies with the senior leaders of the business.
+Since this should be a part of the overall risk

 The Resilient Business